We use Python 3 with Miniconda3.

 Heroku limits the final application footprint (slug) size to 300MB.
 Start small.
+In case the slug size limit is exceeded, deleting the build cache through the heroku-repo plugin might help.

 Copy the snippet above into CLI.